Sopamo/via/README.md

 cp exampleConfig.json ~/.via/projects/my-project.json
 ```
 Then edit my-project.json to configure your first workspace.
 You can create as many project.json files as you need.

+Download the latest version of via and place it into `/usr/bin`.

 ## Mandatory actions
 You always need these actions